 See the cathedral, the unique pink government house and the famous Obelix on 9th July Avenue – a monument which wasn’t popular when it was first erected.
 Visit the famous statue of The Thinker, one of only 3 of Rodin’s originals, before admiring Evita’s mural, the First Lady of Argentina from 1946 until 1952.
 The tour also takes you past Cafe Tortoni, the oldest cafe in Buenos Aires, and the National Academy of Tango, Argentina’s most famous dance.

 The tour was really informative and I found out more about Argentina’s black market money and learned how the economy is affecting the local people.
 The tour ended in Plaza de Mayo, which has been the heart of the city since the colonial period.
-I took this walking tour and met a couple of people to have a drink with afterwards.
+I took the free walking tour below and met a couple of people to have a drink with afterwards.
 Perfect for solos!

 3. Admire the Palacio Barolo